omrilotan/routes/packages/graceful-shutdown/README.md

 | - | - | - | -
 | `timeout` | Number | Time (in milliseconds) to wait before forcefully shutting down | `10000` (10 sec)
 | `logger` | Object | Logger object with `info` and `error` function (supports async loggers) | `console`

+## What just happened?
+1. Process termination is interrupted
+2. Open connections are reset with a new timeout to allow them to close in time
+3. The server is firing a close function
+4. After correct closing the process exists with exit code 0
+- Correct process ends
+5. After `timeout` passes - an error log is printed with the amount of connection that will be forcefully terminated
+6. Process exists with an exit code 1